LizzyonGit/court_love/TESTING.md

 I get an accessibility warning *[aria-hidden="true"] elements contain focusable descendents*, but it refers to a Stripe element which I can not change.

 ### Favicon testing
+In [RealFaviconGenerator's favicon checker](https://realfavicongenerator.net/favicon-checker) my favicon gets no warnings.
+The only issue is a missing touch web app title, but then the website's title will be used so it is no problem.

 ## Manual testing